Religious syncretism: Ancient history

-The degree of correspondence varied: Jupiter makes perhaps a better match for Zeus than the rural huntress Diana does for the feared Artemis.
-Ares does not quite match Mars.
-The Romans physically imported the Anatolian goddess Cybele into Rome from her Anatolian cult-center Pessinos in the form of her original aniconic archaic stone idol; they identified her as Magna Mater and gave her a matronly, iconic image developed in Hellenistic Pergamum.
+The degree of likeness varied: Jupiter was perhaps a better match with Zeus than the rural huntress Diana was for the feared Artemis.
+Ares was not homologous to Mars.
+The Romans physically imported the (statue of) Anatolian goddess Cybele into Rome from her cult center in Anatolian Pessinos in the form of her original aniconic archaic stone idol; they identified her as Magna Mater and gave her a matronly, explicitly iconic image developed in Hellenistic Pergamum.

-Likewise, when the Romans encountered Celts and Germanic peoples, they mingled these peoples' gods with their own, creating Sulis Minerva, Apollo Sucellos (Apollo the Good Smiter) and Mars Thingsus (Mars of the war-assembly), among many others.
+Likewise, when the Romans encountered Celts and Germanic peoples, they mingled those peoples' gods with their own, creating Sulis Minerva, Apollo Sucellos (Apollo the Good Smiter) and Mars Thingsus (Mars of the war-assembly), among many others.
 In the Germania, the Roman historian Tacitus speaks of Germanic worshippers of Hercules and Mercury; most modern scholars tentatively identify Hercules as Thor and Mercury as Odin.

-Romans were familiar with the concept of syncretism because from their earliest times they had experienced it with, among others, the Greeks.
-The Romans incorporated the originally Greek Apollo and Hercules into their religion.
-They did not look at the religious aspects that they adopted from other cultures to be different or less meaningful from religious aspects that were Roman in origin.
-The early Roman acceptance of other cultures religions into their own made it easy for them to integrate the newly encountered religions they found as a result of their expansion.
+Romans were familiar with the concept of syncretism because, from their earliest times, they had experienced it with, among others, the Greeks.
+The Romans incorporated Apollo and Hercules, originally Greek deities, into their religion.
+They did not look at the religious aspects they adopted from other cultures to be different or less meaningful from those that originated as Roman.
+The early Roman acceptance of other cultures' religions into their own made it easy for them to integrate the newly encountered religions they found due to their expansion.